 Is captioning expensive?

 The cost of captioning reflects the value of the product.
-Stenocaptioners are a highly-skilled and scarce resource but we keep our rates as low as possible so you can afford to use live captioning.
+Stenocaptioners are a highly-skilled and scarce resource but we keep our rates as low as possible so you can afford to use top quality live captioning.